shiralima/social-app/README.md

 - Babel
 - Jest
 - Faker
 - GitHub Actions
 - ESLint

 ### Optimizations
 Optimize the app by using FlatList with best practices.
 Load new posts only when the user scrolls and load just a few posts at a time.
 Use React.memo and useCallback for better performance.
 For displaying posts with comments, show the first comment and the number of comments per post.
-These functions improve performance if the data is stored in a database.
-It's better to use find first element and count than to bring all comments at once.
+These functions improve performance because it's better to use find first element and count than to bring all comments at once.
 This approach also enhances UI/UX by not showing all comments initially.
-I achieve this with a Map structure, which provides better performance.

 ### Stub Data
-For stub data for posts and comments, I use the Faker library.
+For stub data for posts and comments, I use the `faker` library.
 The amount of data generated is controlled by data constants.
-I generate different posts with varying lengths, likes, comments, images, and without images or comments.
+I generate different posts with varying lengths, likes, comments and images.

 ### Tests
 Create tests for the store with Jest in the `__tests__` folder.
-I wrote unit tests (UT) for every important function in the store.
+I wrote UT for important functions in the store.

 > [TIP]
 > For checking a large amount of data, we can modify the store creation as follows - when creating the store, change the default amounts.